-Director since December 2006

-Dr. Wicki has served as a director since our inception in December 2006.
-Dr. Wicki is a life sciences entrepreneur and investor with over 20 years of experience in the pharmaceutical and biotechnology industries.
+Director since December 2006 Dr. Wicki has served as a director since our inception in December 2006.
+Dr. Wicki is a life sciences entrepreneur and investor with over 30 years of experience in the pharmaceutical and biotechnology industries.
 Dr. Wicki has been Chief Executive Officer of HBM Healthcare Investments (Cayman) Ltd. (formerly HBM BioVentures AG) since 2001.
-From 1998 to 2001, Prom 1998 to 2001, Prom 1998 to 2001, Wicki was the Senior Vice President of European Analytical Operations at MDS Inc. From 1990 to 1998, he was co-owner and Chief Executive Officer of ANAWA Laboratorien AG and Clinserve AG, two life sciences contract research companies.
+From 1998 to 2001, Dr. Wicki was the Senior Vice President of European Analytical Operations at MDS Inc. From 1990 to 1998, he was co-owner and Chief Executive Officer of ANAWA Laboratorien AG and Clinserve AG, two life sciences contract research companies.
 From 2007 to 2011, he served as a member of the board of directors of PharmaSwiss SA.
 Previously, Dr. Wicki held board positions on several privately-held companies and companies listed on international exchanges.
 Dr. Wicki holds an M.Sc. and Ph.D. in chemistry and biochemistry from the University of Bern, Switzerland.
-He currently serves on the board of directors of Buchler GmbH, Harmony Biosciences, Inc., HBM Healthcare Investments (Cayman) Ltd., HBM BioCapital Ltd. and Vitaeris.
-Inc.
+He currently serves on the board of directors of Buchler GmbH, Harmony Biosciences, Inc. (Nasdaq: HRMY), HBM Healthcare Investments (Cayman) Ltd. and HBM BioCapital Ltd.